italiangrid/storm-puppet-module/README.md

 ## Limitations

-It works only on RedHat CentOS 7 distribution.
+It works only on RedHat CentOS 7 distribution or AlmaLinux/RedHat 9.